mosharraf-hossain/team_riders/README.md

             string predictingfolderPath = Path.Combine(solutionDirectory, "predicting_files");
 ````

-After extracting data from JSON files, we have to convert it into a format suitable for HTM training.
+After extracting data from JSON files, we converted it into a format suitable for HTM training.

 ````csharp
 foreach (var sequencesContainer in sequencesContainers)